YanceyA/Beacon_Thermal_Expansion_Compensation/README.md

 > [!IMPORTANT]
 > This macro is in development and performance is not guarenteed.
 Please provide feedback on any issues or make PRs for changes.

 # Beacon Thermal Expansion Compensation
-This is a macro set that will calibrate and apply a g_code Z offset to compensate for thermal expansion of the hotend from standard probe temperatures (~150-180) to print temperatures (~220-350C).
-The macro calibrates an expansion coefficent and calculates a specific z-offset based on the print temperature.
+This is a macro set that will calibrate and apply a GCODE Z offset to compensate for thermal expansion of the hotend.
+This is the thermal expansion that occuring as the system heats from standard probe temperatures (~150-180C) to printing temperatures (~220-350C).
+The macro calibrates an expansion coefficent and then calculates a specific z-offset based on the desired print temperature.

-# What the macro is doing

-The macro will home all axis and perform a QGL/Tilt using the printer default settings.
-After that it performs 10 poke operations to settle the printer mechanics.
-The macro will then heat to 150C, wait for the temperature to stabilize for 60s and perform a probe operation.
-This data is saved and then the hotend is heated to 250C for another stabilisation and probe operation.
-The macro then runs these two probe operations again to ensure the results are repeatable.
-The hotend is moved back to a central position and the nozzle expansion data saved to the variables file.
-Depending on how fast the hotend heats and cools down this could take 5-10min to complete.
+# Calibration Routine Description
+1. Home all axis and perform a QGL/Tilt.
+2. 10 poke operations to settle down the printer mechanics.
+3. Heat to 150C, wait for the temperature to stabilize for 60s, and perform a probe operation.
+4. Heat to 250C, wait for the temperature to stabilize for 60s, and perform a probe operation.
+5. Repeat steps 3 and 4 again to ensure the results are repeatable.
+6. The hotend is moved back to a central position and the nozzle expansion data saved to the variables file.

+Depending on how fast the hotend heats and cools down this could take 5-10min to complete both probe cycles.

-A seperate macro called in print start will pull the nozzle expansion coefficent and extruder print temperature to calculate and apply the appropriate z_offset automatically at print time.
+A seperate macro called in print start will use the nozzle expansion coefficent and extruder print temperature to calculate and apply the appropriate z_offset automatically at print time.

-The expansion offset calibration should only need to be calibrated one time for a given mechanical setup.
-The variable "beacon_contact_expansion_multiplier" could be tweaked to fine tune the offsets.
-Currently no strong guidance exists on this.

 # Pre-Reqs
 - Beacon sensor updated to latest firmware version